devy-null/phoenixbuilder/README.md

 To note is that the docker image takes quite some space.

 ## Cloning
-You are expected to download this to D:\phonixbuilder
+You are expected to download this to D:\phoenixbuilder
 ```
-git clone https://github.com/devy-null/phonixbuilder D:\phonixbuilder
+git clone https://github.com/devy-null/phoenixbuilder D:\phoenixbuilder
 ```

 If you download it to somewhere else, you have to change that path in dockerrun.bat after you cloned it